jetbridge/axios-jwt/README.md

 # axios-jwt

 Store, clear, transmit and automatically refresh JWT authentication tokens.
+This library can be used in both web and react-native projects.

 ## What does it do?